pitipatw-mac/kjlMakie/README.md

 `labelize!(axis)` turns on/off the labels/decorations of an axis.

-`labelscale!(axis)` scales all text/numbers by a factor (1.0 = 100% = no change).
+`labelscale!(axis, factor::Float64)` scales all text/numbers by a factor (1.0 = 100% = no change).
 Note that the scale factor is relative to the current font sizes of the axis; using `labelscale` twice may not achieve what you want.
 To revert, use `resetlabelscale` below.

 `resetlabelscale!(axis)` resets text/number sizes to default.